U-Ranking report

 U-Ranking Analysis

-The U-Ranking (Synthetic Indicators of the Spanish University System) 2022 report presents the tenth edition of the results of the universities in their teaching and research and innovation activities.
+The U-Ranking (Synthetic Indicators of the Spanish University System) 2025 report presents the thirteenth edition of the results of the universities in their teaching, research and innovation activities and labor market results.
 Download the complete report or a summary of the main conclusions.

 The tenth edition of U-Ranking includes 48 public and 24 private universities that have provided sufficient information of adequate quality, so that the data is homogeneous with that of public universities in order to construct synthetic indicators.
 Therefore, this year’s edition analyses a total of 72 universities, representing 98% of the Spanish university system in terms of undergraduate students.